eRedekopp/cpp_practice_project/Design.md

 This project will be thoroughly designed before writing any C code.
 Features will be added in git branches and only merged into master when complete.
 Time will be tracked as accurately as reasonably possible.
+Unit tests will be implemented for all applicable functions, and run automatically in the Makefile for each file after each time the file is recompiled.

 This project implements a fake hospital management software system, with basic features for storing information about doctors and patients.